AndroidDeveloperLB/LollipopContactsRecyclerViewFastScroller/README.md

  1. It's a POC, so it's not so comfortable to customize, but on the other hand, you can put any style you wish.
  2. I think there are issues when changing the orientation.
  3. Not a library.
 I hope I can think of a way that this could be a nice library
+ 4. Minimal API is 13 .
+I'd like it to be lower.